lncRNAAddict/PySmooth/README.md

 PySmooth takes the following arguments

 - `-i` or `--input`: Name of the input genotype file.
-This MUST be provided
+This MUST be provided.
 - '-o' or '--output': Prefix to name of output files to be generated.
-If not provided, default is `test`
+If not provided, default is `test`.
 - `-c` or `--chr`: list of chromosome names to perform analysis on.
 Names should be separated by comma (e.g `chr1,chr2,chr3`).
 Default is to run through all the chromosomes in the genotype file.
 - `-l` or `--lower`: Lowest threshold for identifying singletons.
-Default is 0.70
+Default is 0.70.
 - `-u`or `--upper`: Highest threshold for identifying singletons.
 Default is 0.98.
 - `-g` or `--gap`: PySmooth iteratively identifies singletons starting with the highest threshold till the lowest threshold.
 This parameter is used to decreased the threshold at each iteration.
 Default is 0.02.
 - `-k` : number of nearest neighbors to be used to assign correct genotype to singleton or missing item.
 Default value is 30.